Fumika Sasano

-Fumika Sasano (笹野 文香, Sasano Fumika) is a Japanese ice hockey player and member of the Japanese national ice hockey team, currently playing with the Seibu Princess Rabbits in the Women's Japan Ice Hockey League (WJIHL) and All-Japan Women's Ice Hockey Championship.
+Fumika Sasano (笹野 文香, Sasano Fumika) is a Japanese ice hockey player and member of the Japanese national ice hockey team, currently playing in the Swedish Women's Hockey League (SDHL) with AIK Hockey.

+Playing career

+Sasano began her career playing with the Hachinohe Reds in the All-Japan Women's Ice Hockey Championship and Group B of the Women's Japan Ice Hockey League (WJIHL).

+In 2016, she joined the Seibu Princess Rabbits, the reigning champions of both the WJIHL and All-Japan Women's Ice Hockey Championship.
+With the Seibu Princess Rabbits, Sasano won five Japanese Championship titles as WJIHL champion in 2016–17, 2017–18, 2018–19, and 2019–20, and All-Japan tournament champion in 2018.

+International play

 Sasano represented Japan at the 2021 IIHF Women's World Championship.
 She participated in the women's ice hockey tournament at the 2017 Winter Universiade and won a bronze medal in the women's ice hockey tournament at the 2019 Winter Universiade.
 As a junior player with the Japanese national under-18 team, she participated in the 2014 IIHF Women's U18 World Championship.